Apocalypse, Dystopia, and Disaster

 Southwest Popular / American Culture Association (SWPACA)

-- Literature: The Wolves of Winter, Life as We Knew It, When She Woke, Ready Player One, Find Me, The 5th Wave , Feed, Uglies, J,Station Eleven, Brave New World, The Bees, Rot and Ruin, Matched, Infinite Jest, Oryx and Crake, World War Z, Pesthouse, The Road, Children of Men, Alas Babylon, The Stand
+Literature: The Girl in Red, Life as We Knew It, When She Woke, Ready Player One, Find Me, The 5th Wave , Feed, Uglies, J,Station Eleven, Brave New World, The Bees, Rot and Ruin, Matched, Infinite Jest, Oryx and Crake, Breathe, World War Z, Pesthouse, The Road, Children of Men, Alas Babylon, The Stand and others.

 All proposals must be submitted through the conference’s database at http://register.southwestpca.org/southwestpca